mduu/DuerstCharging/README.md

 I'd recommend run the app as service on the system startup.
 How this is done depends on the operating sysstem you use.
 See section *Links* on how to do it for example on Linux systems like Raspberry Pi's *Paspberry Pi OS*.

+To simplify this I added a little bash script called ``StartProd.sh`` which starts the .Net app with environment set to *Production*.
+On my Raspberry Pi I registered this as system service like written [here](https://timleland.com/how-to-run-a-linux-program-on-startup/) and the service configuration I've added to *Deploy/duerstcharging.service*.

+## Logs / Monitoring

+The software will write logs to logfiles in ./logs/ (rolling logfile per month) and for convenience to the standard console.
+This way you can also check if the software started, stopped and what if did when it runs in the background as a service.

+Another tool is the KEBA smartphone-app where you can see the state of your wallbox or the web-interface available on the wallbox IP address.

 ## To-Do's / Ideas